 It is not difficult to prove negligence in a pedestrian accident.
 Sometimes, showing that the defendant violated a traffic law or an ordinance is enough to prove that they were negligent.
 In some cases, the pedestrian may share some fault without taking on full responsibility for the accident.
 In situations where the fault is shared, the damages may be diminished due to the rule of comparative negligence.

-Even if the victim is not able to recover the full amount of compensation for their injuries, it is likely they will receive appropriate and fair compensation with a competent Orangeburg pedestrian accident lawyer handling their case.
+Even if the victim is not able to recover the full amount of compensation for their injuries following a pedestrian collision, it is likely they will receive appropriate and fair compensation with a competent lawyer in Orangeburg handling their case.